gws8820/TrafficController/README.md

 ## Requirements

-* Digilent Nexys A7 FPGA Board (XC7A100T or XC7A50T).
+* FPGA Development Board (e.g., Xilinx Artix-7 series or equivalent).
-* An external expansion board connected to the Pmod JA and JB connectors, designed to interface with traffic light LEDs and a light sensor.
+* An external expansion board connected to the board's GPIO/Pmod connectors, designed to interface with traffic light LEDs and a light sensor.
 (Refer to `References/extend_board_pinmap.xlsx` and `References/extend_board_sch.png` for connection details).
 * Xilinx Vivado Design Suite.
 * (If using the APB interface) A system integrating an APB master (e.g., a MicroBlaze softcore processor).